Offshore wind power: Capacity

-Outside of Europe, the Chinese government had set ambitious targets of 5 GW of installed offshore wind capacity by 2015 and 30 GW by 2020 that would eclipse capacity in other countries.
+Outside of Europe, the Chinese government set targets of 5 GW of installed offshore wind capacity by 2015 and 30 GW by 2020 that would eclipse capacity in other countries.
 However, in May 2014 the capacity of offshore wind power in China was only 565 MW.
 Offshore capacity in China increased by 832 MW in 2016, of which 636 MW were made in China.

 The offshore wind construction market remains quite concentrated.
 By the end of 2015, Siemens Wind Power had installed 63% of the world's 11 GW offshore wind power capacity; Vestas had 19%, Senvion came third with 8% and Adwen 6%.
 About 12 GW of offshore wind power capacity was operational, mainly in Northern Europe, with 3,755 MW of that coming online during 2015.
-As of 2020 90% of the offshore global market was represented by European companies.
+As of 2020, 90% of the offshore global market was represented by European companies.

 By 2017, the installed offshore wind power capacity worldwide was 20 GW.
 In 2018, offshore wind provided just 0.3% of the global electricity supply.
-Nevertheless, just in 2018 an additional amount of 4.3 GW of offshore wind capacity was employed on a worldwide scale.
+Nevertheless, just in 2018 an additional 4.3 GW of offshore wind capacity was employed on a worldwide scale.
 In Denmark, 50% of the electricity was supplied by wind energy in 2018 out of which 15% was offshore.
 The average size of turbines installed was 6.8 MW in 2018, 7.2 MW in 2019 and 8.2 MW in 2020.

 In 2022, the offshore wind industry marked its second-largest yearly growth, adding 8.8 GW and increasing global capacity to 64.3 GW—a 16% rise from the previous year.
 The Global Wind Energy Council (GWEC) anticipates a significant expansion, projecting an additional 380 GW by 2032 to reach a total of 447 GW.
 However, market challenges in Europe and the US could slow progress, with only a third of the anticipated capacity expected to be installed between 2023 and 2027.